11 Ways to Manage Your Energy

 Have a little me-time at least once a week

-Making yourself happier is something that not many parents spend all that much time thinking about.
-Your focus is on your little one’s night and day, and you often take a backseat to the events that unfold in the family home.
+Not many parents spend all that much time thinking about making themselves happier.
+Your focus is on your little one night and day, and you often take a backseat to the events that unfold in the family home.
 Take some time to go for a walk, watch a TV show, or read a book for half an hour.
 It’ll enable you to switch off, focus on yourself, and recharge those batteries.

 Focus on eating healthily every single day